ascholerChemeketa/cs160Reader/_sources/SQLIntro/sorting.rst

     LIMIT 10

-We can combine ``ORDER BY`` and ``LIMIT`` with the other clauses we have learned about to do something like selecting just the start date, station and the duration for only trips starting from station 31111, sorting them from longest to shortest, and only keeping the first (longest) 10:
+We can combine ``ORDER BY`` and ``LIMIT`` with the other clauses we have learned about to do something like selecting just the start date, station, and the duration for only trips starting from station 31111, sorting them from longest to shortest, and only keeping the first (longest) 10: